juliawong/web-notes/Git/rebase.md

 # Topic branch off another topic branch
 e.g. a branch (client) of a branch (server) off master

-## Merge client into master
+## Merge client into master without affecting server
-* Takes changes not on client that aren't on server
+* Takes changes on client that aren't on server
 * Replay them on master
+* master now contains commits from client that aren't on server

 ```
  git rebase --onto master server client